Always Caring For Mom

 My how times have changed.
 He also thoroughly enjoyed fishing and going out on the lake in his boat.

 My Mother adorned me with all the girly trimmings for as long as I can remember.
 Frilly Priscilla curtains festooned my bedroom windows and a big tall white wrought iron bed.
-I think I wore pink linen and organza dresses with embroidered flowers with matching bloomers and pink satin ribbons to adorn my hair seems like forever for special occasions.
+I think I wore pink linen and organza full skirted dresses with embroidered flowers with matching bloomers in case it was windy.
+Pink satin ribbons to match adorned my hair seems like forever for special occasions.
 Along with Gloves.
-Let’s not forget to mention how I had to stay up while she attentively pinned curled my hair with bobby pins on Saturdays for curls long bouncy curls or a pony tail on Sunday.
+Let’s not forget to mention how I had to stay up while she attentively pinned curled my hair with bobby pins on Saturdays for long bouncy curls or a pony tail on Sunday.
 This was almost until I was thirteen years old.
 I eventually was able to turn in my white ruffled dress socks for cinnamon colored stockings and patent leather French heeled pumps.

 My Mother was born in the early 1900’s and that was the thing to do way back then for a girl child.
 Especially since, as God's child and her only daughter I should always look my best!
 Not to impress but because it was important that I was raised to be a lady among many brothers.
 I was especially elated that she spent many hours laboring at her much lavished Singer Sewing machine fabricating me a plethora of uniquely designed everyday dresses.

 When school started there was one dress for each day of the week.
+She also made me matching bloomers to wear over my under garments.
 I can remember her up and about praying & sewing more nights than I remember her sleeping and resting making more dresses all throughout the year.
 I received my first pair of genuine cultured pearls at (8) eight years old.
 I remember going shopping for a double breasted wool & camel hair coat and accessories for each winter.
 She even had a particular shoe salesperson that would fit my narrow feet for white leather oxfords and patent leather dress shoes at Sommer & Kaufman each semester for school.
 It was not so much the clothes but the care, concern & love.
 I am forever thankful for the parents the Lord blessed me with.

 I was a part of the academic Gifted and Talented Program throughout school.
 I am comfortable in the background, sidelines or the forefront.
-My Mother had me to also start partaking extra Lux Lab classes to learn Photography and Classical Piano in elementary school.
+My Mother had me to also start partaking extra Lux Lab classes to learn Photography and Classical Piano starting early in elementary school.
 I now realize the many sacrifices my Mother made for me and the love my parents had for me...
 My mother instilled perseverance within me and an ever increasing LOVE for the LORD.
 I was taught it was more important what GOD knows about us rather than what others think?
+That I should feel comfortable in the presence of whomever.
 This was my legacy.
 Coming from humble endearing beginnings makes you really appreciate the preciousness of time.

 Time in fact is really a precious priceless gift.